Your Caring Dentist wants you to live your best, healthiest life. And that means avoiding gum disease.

 - Contact your state’s dental association for names of dentists who work on a sliding scale with uninsured patients.
 You can get your state association’s contact information from the ADA website.

 - Contact your local dental school.
 Often dental schools provide inexpensive dental care to give their recent graduates the hours they need to pursue licensing.

 - Low-income patients may also qualify for services at a free dental clinic.

 - In addition to dental insurance, there is dental discount insurance.
-This often costs less than dental insurance.
+It often costs less than dental insurance.
 But instead of paying for all dental expenses, you receive services at a discounted rate.
-This is also called a dental savings plan.
+It’s also called a dental savings plan.